sharonmalio/Python4ds_cohort-1/log.md

 ## Week 4: Practice(Challenge 1)

 **This week's Progress**: Workin on the challenge.
-I have been able to visualize the regions that had more loans
+I have been able to visualize the regions that had more loans and sectors as well

 **Thoughts**: Its quite exciting and I hope to be done soonest there is